 That thought was a spark on an oil slick of dread.
 The greasy smoke occluded her every thought.
 If there was a tell she didn’t know about, then that meant her attempts at hiding her hemomancy for her whole life could all have been for naught.
 And if a human had figured it out and caught her out, she’d be given a scourge test before the spittle dried from her objection.
 The thought dampened her palms and drove her to march faster to escape the silent eyes of the night.

 When she was nearly back to her apartment, Coral found her footsteps becoming heavier.
 Soon she stopped altogether, nestled between two slate-gray buildings that were once a produce shop and a car parts store.
 A low, chilly breeze whistled through the little alley.
 The moon hanging high above outshone the flickering streetlights that dotted the rest of the way home.

-If that guy knew so much about me, she thought with pronounced trepidation, then he must also know where I live.
+If that guy knew so much about me, she thought, then he must also know where I live.
 The thought fluttered in the wind, announcing a change in her sails.
 She couldn’t go home.
 Not with so many uncertainties piled up so high.

 Not wasting a moment, Coral turned on her heel and doubled back through the old commercial district, into the shadow of Caduceus.
 She retraced her steps as far as the park on Laburn and Kendale, and then crossed the bridge over the Diamondback River.
 She was soon greeted by a thinning sprawl that unfurled like a blanket of desiccated autumn leaves.